I try to make history readable and interesting, warts and all. We must look to the past to understand the present and confront the future.

 No Hero of the Soviet Union

 In September 1945 (the European war had been over for four months), Marinesko was removed from the command of S-13 and demoted to lieutenant.
-For a short while he was given command of a minesweeper, but then, on November 20, 1945, he was forcibly retired from active duty.
+He was given command of a minesweeper for a short while, but then, on November 20, 1945, he was forcibly retired from active duty.
 He spent a few years as a senior mate in a shipping company, but in 1949, he was arrested for “squandering socialist property” and imprisoned for three years.

 In 1960, a very ill Marinesko was reinstated to the rank of captain with the appropriate pension and, on November 25, 1963, he died at the age of 50, three weeks after attending a ceremony belatedly honoring his return from a successful mission.